-Write the amount of federally tax-exempt interest from Column A that you received as an Illinois resident.
+Write the amount of federally tax-exempt interest from Column A you received as an Illinois resident.

-Interest and dividends, other than from a business, that you received while a nonresident are not taxed by Illinois.
+Interest and dividends, other than from a business, you received while a nonresident are not taxed by Illinois.

-Include any federally tax-exempt interest income that you received while a nonresident that came from an Illinois business located
+Include any federally tax-exempt interest income you received while a nonresident that came from an Illinois business conducted

-- entirely within Illinois.
+- entirely in Illinois.
 Include the amount from Column A. - both inside and outside Illinois.
 Complete the IAF Worksheet on Page 10 to figure the Illinois portion of that income, and include the amount from Line 3 of the worksheet.